Project Management Software for Software Teams

 Project delivery

-ProductPlan, execute, and ship with Kanban, sprints, timelines, workload planning, and dashboards.
+ProductPlan, execute, and report project work with Kanban, sprints, timelines, workload planning, task management, workflow automation, and dashboards.

 - Kanban execution with clear ownership